Azure/AKS/blog/_posts/2024-11-13-dra-devices-and-drivers-on-kubernetes.md

 Now you might be wondering, how does the DRA resource driver interact with Kubernetes components other than the scheduler?

-Let's take the cluster auto-scaler (CAS), for instance.
-CAS keeps up with application demands by “reading” the current cluster state to identify pending pods (those unable to be scheduled) due to resource constraints.
-Then, CAS determines if scaling up the number of nodes will help to get the pod scheduled and running.
-Through this existing model, CAS cannot “write” or interact with a resource driver to choose a specific type of node for this pod.
 Thus, one of the jobs of the DRA resource driver is to “translate” the resource vendor’s parameters into Resource Claim built-in parameters that have a defined type supported by Kubernetes.
 (This does not introduce any changes to CAS or its current performance.)

 Pulling this all together, the key components of DRA look like: